Tobias703/ADAPT/docs/index.md

 This is the full documentation of TORPEDO - Tor Pluggable transport Engineering and Development Onboarding.
 It'll help you get started with developing Tor Pluggable Transports while trying to avoid as much Tor-Specific headaches as possible so you can focus on your Implementation and not be at the mercy of the Tor-Network having a good or bad day.

+## Abbreviations
+There are several terms and abbreviations used in this documentation.
+For clarity, they are listed here:

+PT - Pluggable Transport

+PT-client - The part of the PT, which is running on the user's machine

+PT-bridge - In documentation also often referred to as 'PT-server', but for clarity in this project always referred to as 'PT-bridge' is the part of the PT, which is running on a server and acts as a bridge into the tor network.

+## Where do I find what?

+The documentation is split into several parts:

+[The Basics](./basics/01-basics.md): This page talks about the theory behind Pluggable Transports and provides important foundational knowledge for implementing PTs.

+[Local Hosting](./local/01-local.md): Here's all the Info about locally hosting and using PTs.

+[Docker](./docker/01-docker.md): Here's everything regarding PTs hosted fully under docker.
+Note that hosting a client under docker and a bridge locally and vice versa is possible.

+[Shadow](./shadow/01-shadow.md): This is the full documentation for the Shadow Network Simulator.
+It provides developers with a very quick, easy and most importantly deterministic way of testing their PTs without having to rely on the whims of the Tor-Network.

 ## Project layout
+The following shows the Layout of the Project.
+Relevant files have small comments behind them to tell you what they roughly are.
+Important files will have their documentation pages linked.

     .github/
         workflows/